 In addition, a subsidy is granted to residents of the city of Brussels (postal codes: 1000, 1020, 1120, 1130 Brussels) for the installation of a green roof on a building located in this territory.
 However, the roof must meet a series of technical criteria.

-Green roof in a coworking: real added value
+Green roofs in urban areas real added value

 In a concrete urban environment, green roofs offer a green space with many environmental, economic and social benefits.
 This is why WAO has decided to start installing a vegetable garden roof.
 The interest is to make the roof a participating place, with its specific features that contribute to the environmental and health well-being of coworkers.
 Indeed, urban agriculture is a place of sharing and conviviality.
 It will enable coworkers to forge links.
 Moreover, using the roof as a vegetable garden provides an opening to the outside within the closed work spaces.
 It also provides an opportunity to “go out to the garden”.
 In addition to the social contribution of the vegetable garden, it is a source of (local) food and freshness.
 What could be better than going there to fetch a tomato for your sandwich at lunchtime?

-The advantages of a green roof in an urban environment
+The advantages of a ggreen roofs in urban areas

 As you can see, a green roof in an urban environment has many advantages: